Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 Before you can get started with user configuration in your Pebble project, you need to define some message keys that your C code should expect when it catches communication headed to it from your phone.
 For example, you may want to have an `invertColors` field if you want to allow the user to invert black and white colors on your watchface.

-For the sake of simplicity, I assume you're using CloudPebble and/or are aware of where to set `appMessage` keys in the `package.json` file that goes with your app.
+For the sake of simplicity, I assume you're using CloudPebble and/or are aware of where to set AppMessage keys in the `package.json` file that goes with your app.

 In CloudPebble - once you have planned out your message keys - click Settings (in the left sidebar of your project).
 Then set names for these keys under "PebbleKit JS Message Keys".
 Be sure to mark the app as "Configurable" at the bottom.

+Refer to [this section](https://developer.pebble.com/guides/communication/using-pebblekit-js/#defining-keys) of the documentation for more.

 > Note: You **need not worry** about the lengths of these fields.
 Just set them to be 1, even if they are going to be strings.
 The "Key Array Length" has nothing to do with the max length of any strings.